Harry P. Leu Gardens: History

+The Leu Gardens were started by Mr. and Mrs. Harry P. Leu, who in 1936 purchased Leu House and 40 acre of land.
+The Leus traveled all over the world and brought back many exotic plants and many varieties (240) of camellias for their gardens.

+In 1961, the Leus deeded the house and the gardens to the City of Orlando.
+Mr. Leu died in 1977.

 Site

-The land on which the gardens were developed consists mostly of excessively drained, rapidly to very rapidly permeable sand which, in its natural state, has several inches of dark gray topsoil over about 5 feet of yellow subsoil (Candler soil series).
-Human alteration of the soil has resulted in 40% of the Gardens being classified as Urban Land, not assigned to an official soil series.
-Naturally moist soils are occasionally found.
+The land on which the gardens were built is primarily severely drained, quickly to very quickly permeable sand with several inches of dark gray topsoil over about 5 feet of yellow subsoil (Candler soil series).
+Human soil modification has resulted in 40% of the Gardens being categorized as Urban Land, with no official soil series assigned.
+On rare occasions, naturally damp soils are discovered.